konnectintech/Konectin-website-_backend/README.md

 ### Writing Tests

 Tests are written using Jest and Supertest.
 The test files are typically located in the `tests` directory.

+### Updating swagger docs
+ - All schemas are stored in docs/components/schemas
+ - All routes are stored in docs/paths

+When adding schemas, ensure it reflects in the index.js of the schemas folder

+When adding paths, ensure it reflects in the index.js of the paths folder